benjaminsampica/DynamoLeagueBlazor/README.md

 - .NET 6 SDK
 - IIS Express
-- SQL Server LocalDb to run tests
+- SQL Server LocalDB

-The latter two are installed automatically with either Visual Studio or Rider IDE's.
+The latter two are installed automatically with either Visual Studio or Rider.

 By default, a test account is created with administrator permissions with the following login information: